geobtaa/metadata/docs/recipes/R-02_socrata.md

 !!! info

-	Exporting from GEOMG will produce a CSV containing all of the metadata associated with each Hub.
+	Exporting from GBL Admin will produce a CSV containing all of the metadata associated with each Hub.
 For this recipe, the only fields used are:

 	* **ID**: Unique code assigned to each portal.
 This is transferred to the "Is Part Of" field for each dataset.
 	* **Title**: The name of the Hub.
 This is transferred to the "Provider" field for each dataset